-When your direct reports submit their Check-ins, you will receive an email notification that their Check-in is ready to review, including a link that takes you to that awaiting Check-in.
+When your direct report submits a Check-in, you will receive an email notification that the Check-in is ready to review, including a link that takes you to that awaiting Check-in.
 You can also view your team's history and review submitted Check-ins from this page.

 The effort you put into 15Five, directly correlates with the value you will get out of it.
 If you want amazing feedback + results and to keep the ideas flowing within your team, remember to interact with each Check-in.
 The smallest of acknowledgments can go a long way in making your direct reports feel heard.

 There are several ways to give feedback and interact with a Check-in—keep reading!